microsoft/Kusto-Query-Language/doc/topnestedoperator.md

 ---
 title: top-nested operator - Azure Data Explorer
-description: This article describes top-nested operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the top-nested operator to produce a hierarchical aggregation. ms.reviewer: alexans ms.topic: reference ms.date: 03/12/2023
 ---
 # top-nested operator